datanav/docs/hub/bidirectional-synchronization.rst

 |start-h5| **Management of preexisting duplicates** |end-h5|

-The only way to ensure that preexisting duplicates do not propagate as duplicates downstream is to identify them and :ref:`merge <merging>` then in their global pipe.
+The only way to ensure that preexisting duplicates do not propagate as duplicates downstream is to identify them and :ref:`merge <merging>` them in their global pipe.
 This can be done by locating an  appropriate merge criterion that the two entities have in common.

 External duplicate management
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^